fusionpbx/fusionpbx-docs/source/getting_started/quick_install.rst

 This install script is designed to be a fast, simple, and modular way to install FusionPBX.
 Start with a minimal install of Debian 8 with SSH enabled.
 Run the following commands under root.
 The script installs FusionPBX, FreeSWITCH release package and its dependencies, IPTables, Fail2ban, NGINX, PHP FPM and PostgreSQL.

 Also, be sure to watch the youtube video from FreeSWITCH Cluecon Weekly https://www.youtube.com/embed/kejAxlYSW3o FusionPBX is installed and more!

+Paste in the following commands in the SSH window.

 ::

  apt-get update && apt-get upgrade -y --force-yes